Castle Adventure: Development

 The game uses the text mode of IBM PC compatibles.
 It uses special characters from code page 437 to represent monsters, treasures, weapons, props, castle walls, etc. It could be played on even the earliest IBM PC display equipment, such as the IBM Monochrome Display Adapter and the IBM 5151 monitor.

 Reception

-Home of the Underdogs called the game "One of the most memorable ASCII games of the bygone BBS era."
-DOSGames.com noted that the game "is nostalgically remembered by gamers who played it in the DOS era" while giving it 2.5 stars out of five and concluding that "the game itself is rather average, but it does include action and adventure elements, although there is very little plot."
+Home of the Underdogs called the game as "one of the most memorable ASCII games of the bygone BBS era".
+DOSGames.com noted that the game "is nostalgically remembered by gamers who played it in the DOS era" while giving it 2.5 stars out of five and concluding that "the game itself is rather average, but it does include action and adventure elements, although there is very little plot".